-Do you have a hard time reaching out or starting a conversation on LinkedIn?
+Do you have a hard time reaching out to people or starting conversations on LinkedIn?

-Are you looking for a way to naturally engage with potential prospects, industry peers or influential experts on social media that doesn’t feel pushy or contrived?
+Are you looking for natural ways – that don’t feel pushy or contrived – to engage with potential prospects, industry peers and influential experts on social media?

 15 LinkedIn Social Selling Trigger Events That Start Conversations